Who am I?

 If you are a router manufacturer and want to have your routers checked for

-(known) UPnP IGD vulnerabilities it might be good to know that the company I
+(known) UPnP IGD vulnerabilities it might be good to know that I

-work for can do this for you.
-There are a few conditions under which we are for
+can do this for you.
+There are a few conditions:

 - I only check for known vulnerabilities, as described on